-If you are part of Debian and plan to organise an event you intent to record, please contact us!
+If you are part of Debian and plan to organise an event you intent to record, please Contact us!
 Maybe a member of our team can attend it and help you with your setup.
 If not, we can certainly give you some advices or lend you some hardware.

 Our documentation is divided in a way that makes it easy for you to replicate what we do.
-First, take a look at the hardware we use to see what kind of gear you will need.
-Once that is done you should check out the article on how to use our ansible playbooks to setup the different machines you’ll be using.
+First, take a look at the Hardware we use to see what kind of gear you will need.
+Once that is done you should check out the article on how to use our Ansible playbooks to setup the different machines you’ll be using.

-The external setup for streaming and video reviewing described here can be a lot of trouble to set.
+The external setup for Streaming architecture and video reviewing described here can be a lot of trouble to set.
 If you don’t want to do this yourself and you are organising something related to Debian, send us a mail on our mailing list and we’ll see if you can use our instances.

 Our general setup¶